Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 29 Juli 2025 20.49.55 UTC
+- WIB: Selasa, 29 Juli 2025 21.35.27 UTC
-- WITA: Selasa, 29 Juli 2025 21.49.55 UTC
+- WITA: Selasa, 29 Juli 2025 22.35.27 UTC
-- WIT: Selasa, 29 Juli 2025 22.49.55 UTC
+- WIT: Selasa, 29 Juli 2025 23.35.27 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

 Kategori: success